-Not too long ago, I had a discussion with a foodie friend of mine about which chefs inspired us when we were growing up, and I suddenly realized just how many of the chefs that inspired me were French and/or lived in France.
-Jacques Pepin, Jacques Torres, and Julia Child were all instrumental in giving me the desire to cook and serve wonderful food to the people in my life.
+I recently had a discussion with a foodie friend of mine about which chefs inspire us when we’re creating recipes.
+Half way through the conversation, I realized just how many of the chefs I look to for inspiration are (or were) French and/or lived in France.
+Jacques Pepin, Jacques Torres, and Julia Child are all instrumental in giving me the desire to cook and serve wonderful food to the people in my life.

 The dish is basically a very rich, excessively drunk-on-red-wine beef stew, but I could eat a pot full of it even in the heat of summer.
 It’s just that good.
 Oh, and I have Julia Child to thank for the recipe.
 She really knew how to make a dish special. *SIGH* I miss you, dear lady.
 BON APPETIT!

 it’s the epitome of “Ooo la la!” cuisine!

 - 3 pounds lean stewing beef cut into 2-inch cubes